spr-networks/spr-wireshark/README.md

 ## About

-spr + wireshark
+wireshark plugin for SPR by [www.supernetworks.org](https://www.supernetworks.org)

 ## Overview

+Observe traffic from any interface on the SPR with wireshark, rendered in the browser

+## Technical Details

-- This plugin employs https://github.com/good-tools/wiregasm to render and run wireshark in wasm in the browser.
+- This plugin employs [wiregasm](https://github.com/good-tools/wiregasm) to render and run wireshark in wasm in the browser.
 - The [backend](https://github.com/spr-networks/spr-wireshark/blob/main/go/wireshark_plugin.go) has minimal attack surface and streams packets to the frontend

-## Technical Details

 ### UI Setup